andujiuba/cloud_computing_intro/README.md

 sudo npm start
 ```
-4. Automate process by changing `provision.sh` file, adding a new `default.txt` file to replace the NGINX `/etc/nginx/sites-available/default` file and changing the `vagrantfile`
+4. Automate process by changing `provision.sh` file, adding a new `default.txt` file to replace the NGINX `/etc/nginx/sites-available/default` file and changing the `Vagrantfile`

 ```bash
 # Automating dependencies installation